Vub Upgrades - Offline to Online

 - .exr ZIP / PIZ

-Step Four (Optional): Add Training Data
+Step Three (Optional): Add Training Data

 Final Notes